OverPoweredDev/Authentication-Reimagined/README.md

 * Verifier also takes actual fingerprint and computes its hash.
 * If both hashes match, authenticity is proven completely offline (extremely fast).

-#### Offline eKYC Match
+#### Offline Face Match
-* If fingerprint authentication not possible, Offline Stateless eKYC match implemented from the API
+* If fingerprint authentication not possible, Offline Stateless Face match implemented from the API
 * Resident app will obtain eKYC XML from UIDAI server (at setup).
 * Stateless match performed as already supported in the Verifier App.